rafaelsntn/deepspeech-batch-inference-aws/README.md

 - {bucket-name}/input/{audio-file-name.wav} <br />
     Audio files that will be transcribed by Deepspeech.
 - {bucket-name}/output/{audio-file-name} <br />
-    After processing the audio file, the transcribed text will be saved here.
+    After processing the audio file, the text transcript will be saved here.
 - {bucket-name}/processed/{audio-file.wav} <br />
     The processed files are moved from input to processed.
+- {bucket-name}/child_job_input/{child_job_index} <br />
+    These keys will be used by the Lambda function in order to distribute the workload between the child job instances.

-The deployment will schedule a cronjob via EventBridge at 1 a.m.
-(GMT) to run the Lambda function that submits the batch job.
-If there isn't no input files to be processed, the Lambda function exits without submitting the job, saving costs of EC2 instances.
-Alternatively, you can run the lambda function directly in the AWS console.
+The deployment will schedule a cron event via EventBridge to run the Lambda function at 1 a.m.
+(GMT).
+This function will submit the batch job if it finds any input in "/input" prefix.
+Otherwise, it exits without submitting the job, saving costs of compute instances.
+Alternatively, you can run the Lambda function directly in the AWS console. <br />

+To run more than one instance simultaneously, increase the value of number_of_instances in lambda_files/check_files.py, up to 20 instances.
+You can increase this limit of instances deploying a compute environment with a bigger maxv_cpus in deepspeech/deepspeech_stack.py.
+The Lambda function will use this number of instances to submit a array job with multiple child jobs, and will create files in S3 specifying the input for each child job.

+## Cleaning up
+To destroy all resources created by the CDK stack, run the following command inside the project folder from a terminal.
+`cdk destroy`

 ## License